Kendama

-The "sword [and] ball" (けん玉, kendama) is a traditional Japanese skill toy.
+The "sword [and] ball" (けん玉, kendama) is a traditional Japanese skill toy; nowadays, it is considered a skill sport or competitive discipline.
 It consists of a handle (ken), a pair of cups (sarado), and a ball (tama) that are all connected together by a string.
 On one end of the ken is a cup, while the other end of ken is narrowed down, forming a spike (kensaki) that fits into the hole (ana) of the tama.
 The kendama is the Japanese version of the classic cup-and-ball game, and is also a variant of the French cup-and-ball game bilboquet.
 Kendama can be held in different grips, and many tricks and combinations can be performed.
 The game is played by tossing the ball into the air and attempting to catch it on the stick point.

 The origins of kendama are disputed, but it is generally believed to have originated during the 17th or 18th century.
 Kendama started to evolve when it came to Japan during the Edo period, and since then the use of the toy has spread throughout the world.
 The size and materials used to create kendamas now vary as they are offered in jumbo and mini sizes, and have been created out of plastic, metal, and nylon.
 There are now kendama competitions held in countries all over the world, the biggest competition being the annual Kendama World Cup in Japan.